smahmed776/smahmed776/README.md

 ![I am a React.js Developer.](./img/me.jpg)

 # Hi there 👋, I'm Syed Mahbub.
-## I am a React.js Developer.
+## I am a Fullstack MERN Developer.

-I am a Front End web application developer .
+I am a fullstack web application developer .
 I like to build my project with React.js but I can do it with vanilla js also .
 I am using React because it  saves lot of time.